SebuBergman/EcoHub/README.md

   <p>
     EcoHub is a <a href="https://www.figma.com/proto/SLd2mjiyNSjfWAPjqlxLRV/Ymp%C3%A4rist%C3%B6n-kest%C3%A4vyyden-keskus?type=design&node-id=262-7167&t=ENi7NouD9OYJuqqR-1&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=262%3A7167&mode=design">Figma prototype</a> I worked on as part of my thesis.
 The subject of my thesis was the importance of user-centred design in programming.
 Thus I created a Figma prototype using user-centered design principles.
 EcoHub was the end result.
 I have now decided to make this a fully functional website.
 But this might take some time.
 A lot of time.
-    This project is majorly work in progress.
+    This project is work in progress.
 Be patient.
   </p>